Special forces of Armenia: 1st Special Forces Brigade

-Special forces of the National Security Service
+National Security Service

 The National Security Service has under its control regional special forces units, rapid-response units within the Armenian Border Guard, and Alpha Group.

 Regional special forces units are under the command of the regional bureaus of the NSS.
 There is a unit in each Marz, and one in the Capital.
 They're mostly used as fast reaction forces in case of a major crime or a terrorist attack, but are also trained to conduct arrests of dangerous criminals.
 They gained nationwide respect and popularity after conducting the arrest of major crime figures linked to the pre-2018 Armenian revolution government during the second half of 2018.

 The rapid-response units are the paramilitary arm of the Armenian Border Guard, having a wide range of missions similar to that of the US BORTAC.

 The NSS Alpha Group is Armenia's elite counter-terrorism unit, formed after the 1999 Armenian parliament shooting, in order to be the main response of the Government of Armenia to domestic and foreign terrorism threats.
 Composed of the most experienced, well-trained and equipped operators in Armenia, Alpha Group has a reputation as the best special forces unit in the country.
 The first publicly acknowledged action of the group was during the 2016 Yerevan hostage crisis, where snipers were used to incapacitate some members of the Sasna Tsrer terrorist cell, without killing them, leading to their capture and to the group's surrender a few days later.
 It is also rumored to have taken part in the 2018 anti-corruption crackdown.
 Any other operation performed by the unit is unknown.

-Special forces of the Special Investigative Service of Armenia
+Special Investigative Service of Armenia

 The Special Investigative Service of Armenia maintains a small tactical unit in order to not be dependent on other agencies.
 Very little is known about the most recent member of the Armenian special operations community.

-Special forces of the Police of Armenia
+Police of Armenia

 The Police of Armenia maintains two types of special units that are extremely similar to the Russian OMON and SOBR in terms of role, training and weaponry.
 These units are the Patrol police and the special intervention unit of the Police of Armenia.

 The Patrol police of Armenia is a multitask force used in some of the most dangerous situations.
 They conduct high-risk arrests and some tactical operations, but they've also been used multiple times to disperse crowds during large-scale protests, making them the best-known and least popular unit in Armenia's law enforcement apparatus.
 They wear a distinctive red beret along with an urban camouflage uniform.
 The 2016 Yerevan hostage crisis took place in the local base of the patrol police, as the hostage takers saw them as the "bulldogs" of the previous authoritarian governments.

 The special intervention unit is a SWAT-type unit, being mostly used to deal with dangerous criminals.
 Not much is known about them.